LilyKizir/DSNY-Analytics-Engineering-Accelerator/README.md

 - Local Project Execution instructions
 - Clearer terminal messages for each step on the process from ingestion to transformation rather than default dbt messages
-- consider turning keys into numeric value for smaller storage at scale
+- Consider turning keys into numeric value for smaller storage at scale
-- create an error lines table to keep a copy of the errors from the raw table that are repaired
+- Create an error lines table to keep a copy of the errors from the raw table that are repaired
-- manage scheduling entirely in snowflake rather than 3rd party tools
+- Manage scheduling entirely in snowflake rather than 3rd party tools

 <hr>